borntofrappe/game-development/Practice/Excavation/README.md

 end
 ```

-I rely on the sine function since it allows to create a series of values which increment and decrement smoothly.
-Moreover, by choosing the start and end angle as a multiple of `math.pi * 2`, it is possible to have the final translation match the first one,
+I rely on the sine function since it allows to create a series of values which increment and decrement smoothly, and most importantly a series of values which match at beginning and end.
+This last feat is achieved by choosing the start and end angle as a multiple of `math.pi * 2`.

 The angle considers a full rotation, that is `math.pi * 2` as well as an arbitrary number of rotations.